sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 ## Why look at an alternate way to procure digital work?

-- lot of time spent on formalizing small IT contracts
+- Lot of time spent on formalizing small IT contracts
+- Getting external help for ad-hoc development work is cumbersome
+- Limited choice of external expertise

+Note:

 - keeping procurement officers busy
-- Getting external help for ad-hoc development work is cumbersome
 - hindering our ability to deliver high-quality IT solutions
-- Limited choice of external expertise
 - barriers exist for small suppliers to access GC contract $

----

-## De-centralized procurement

 ---